 - Lower medication adherence

-In addition, it costs billions of dollars every year and puts undue financial stress on individuals & families.
+In addition, it costs billions of dollars every year and puts undue financial stress on individuals and families.

-- Financial stress can impact a person's physical & mental health which, in turn, leads to reduced productivity & absenteeism in the workplace.
+- Financial stress can impact a person's physical and mental health which, in turn, leads to reduced productivity and absenteeism in the workplace.

 - Ultimately, health literacy IS financial literacy.

-- If people can be educated and empowered to act on increased financial knowledge - which many employers offer as a perk - then improving their sense of health literacy & awareness should also be emphasized & made available in the workplace.
+- If people can be educated and empowered to act on increased financial knowledge - which many employers offer as a perk - then improving their sense of health literacy and awareness should also be emphasized and made available in the workplace.

 Employees can improve their health literacy by learning from actual industry "insiders" - medASTUTE!